raml-org/raml-spec/versions/raml-10/raml-10.md

         type: string
 ```

-A sub-type can override properties of its parent type with the following restrictions: 1) a required property in the parent type cannot become optional in the sub-type, and 2) the type declaration of a defined property in the parent type cannot widen in the sub-type.
+A sub-type can override properties of its parent type with the following restrictions: 1) a required property in the parent type cannot become optional in the sub-type, and 2) the type declaration of a defined property in the parent type cannot become wider in the sub-type.
 Changes that narrow the type (specialize the parent type) are allowed.

 #### Using Discriminator